SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    and it must always appear last in the parameters list, to avoid ambiguity when calling the function with multiple parameters.

 ..
-TODO: A function's variadic parameter cannot be referred to by name when the function is called.
+FIXME: A function's variadic parameter cannot be referred to by name when the function is called.
    I've reported this as rdar://16387108;
    if it doesn't get fixed, I should mention it here.